Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Validation

 ### Automatic Testing

 Components and important aspects of the project were unit-tested by creating simplified environment versions.

 Tests are mainly divided into these sections:
 - **Game Tests**
-   * These were made to check the correct execution of the main game loop and interaction between game entities and "offline" players;
+    * Tests made to check the correct execution of the main game loop and interaction between game entities and *offline* players;
 - **Utilities Tests**
     * Since many utilities where created for the project, a series of tests were made to check if they would correctly work in their required scenarios;
-- **Message Tests**
+- **Networking Tests**
-   * Test environments were developed to analyze the many custom messages that were created for the project, their structure and how to potentially fix/enhance them;
-   * Additional tests were created to see behaviour after sending or receiving a certain lobby or game message;
+    * Being a core and complex part of the project, many tests were created to ensure all the networking components of the project were working correctly;
+    * This includes testing basic connection between two peers, the exchange of basic peer information and the management of a network of peers, along with many other test cases;
 - **Lobby Tests**
-   * These tests were focused on lobby's behaviour;
-   * The purpose is testing the communication and interaction between clients and server while creating and updating lobbies;
+    * Tests that ensure the correctness of communications and interactions between clients and server while creating and updating lobbies;
     * Lobby connections are tested by ensuring the server has the correct amount of active players in the same lobby;
     * Lobby disconnection is tested by disconnecting one client and making sure the number of lobby players decreased;
-- **Peer Tests**
-   * These were developed to check user's behaviour during game sessions, where each player would turn into a peer capable of communicating with other in-game players;
-   * Focus points of these tests would be whether a peer would exchange messages, how the peer network would handle each update and making sure that each peer in the network would be UP-TO-DATE during their turn.

 ### Acceptance test

 Manual testing was performed in order to:
 - Analyze triggering of event messages due to player actions: since tons of actions are related to player interaction, it was deemed to be more intuitive to perform these tests manually;
-- Check proper integration of lobby and game application: while not impossible to be automatically tested, we decided to perform manual testing for this section to see if the whole project would be able to properly create peer networks and functioning game sessions in a reasonable amount of time.
+- Check proper integration of lobby and game application.
+While not impossible to be automatically tested, we decided to perform manual testing for this section to see if the whole project would be able to properly create peer networks and functioning game sessions in a reasonable amount of time.

-These manual tests where perform both on single and multiple machines, using Windows 11.
+These manual tests where perform both on single and multiple machines, using Windows 10 and 11.
 The original game was also tested on Linux.

 ## Release

-- how where components organized into _inter-dependant modules_ or just a single monolith?
-    * provide a _dependency graph_ if possible

-- were modules distributed as a _single archive_ or _multiple ones_?
-    * why?

-- how were archive versioned?

-- were archive _released_ onto some archive repository (e.g. Maven, PyPI, npm, etc.)?
-    * how to _install_ them?
+The solution was divided into three projects:
+- A `lib` project, that builds a `.jar` with the core libraries that the apps use;
+- A `lobbyServerHost` project, that builds the executable `.jar` for launching a lobby server;
+- A `gameApp` project, that builds the executable `.jar` for the user application;

+The latter twos executables are the final output artifacts.

 ## Deployment

-Project deployment was done following these instructions:
+Project deployment is done following these instructions:
-1. Build
-   *
+1. Build: Create the `lobbyServerHost.jar` and `gameApp.jar` executables;
-2. Start Server
+2. Start Server: Launch the `lobbyServerHost.jar` executable

-   *
-3. Start Game
-   *
+The users can now launch the `gameApp.jar` executable and connect to the server.

 ## User Guide